 - Budgeting for two

-Keep it focused so your readers know exactly what they will get when they stop by.
+Keep it focused so your readers know exactly what they will get when they stop by your amazing blog.

 I am sure you may have heard that finding success with blogging is getting more difficult as more and more people are giving it a try.
 Do not worry about this no matter what anyone says.
 Yes, there are millions of blogs out there, but hey there are BILLIONS of readers out there as well.
 And each one of them is looking for information.
 And all you need is a small fraction of those readers to turn your little blog into a thriving business.

-If you are knowledgeable about a subject and you geek out learning about that subject more and more so you can teach others what you know, then you have chosen a good niche.
+If you are knowledgeable about a subject and the thought of learning even more about that subject gets you crazy excited, then odds are you have chosen the right blogging niche.

+This is really important.
 Once you choose your niche, write it down along with any sub categories that partner well with it.
-You will refer back to this again and again.
-Write it down and pin it up where you will see it until it is second nature.
+You will refer back to this again and again, so write it down and pin it up where you will see it until it is second nature.

 I like to think of my blog is a living breathing thing and as it grows you will grow too.
-Your interest may and will probably change.
+Your interests may change a bit.

-Be open-minded enough as you grow as a blogger to allow your niche change and grow as well.
+Try to be open-minded enough as you grow as a blogger to allow your niche change and grow as well.
 Do not be stubborn and stick to a niche you no longer love to write about.

 Above all things we want to love what we do.

 If you no longer love your niche change it or at the very least tweak it.
-This blog is yours, and you are the boss with full creative control.
+This blog is yours and that means you are the boss with full creative control.
 If you don’t love your subject then it may be time for a little shifting so you do.

-Finding a good niche that fits you as a writer can take some time so don’t panic if this takes some time to figure out.
-It took 5 months for me to nail down my own niche.
-It may not have taken so long if I had given it the time and attention it needed.
-But I rushed through it and it wasn’t long before I realized it wasn’t my love.
+Finding a good niche that fits you as a writer can take some time so don’t panic if this takes longer than you had hoped.
+It took 5 months for me to nail down my own niche, and it may not have taken so long if I had given it the time and attention it needed.
+Instead, I rushed through it and it wasn’t long before I realized it wasn’t my love.

-Take your time, run things through your head and pick a niche you will love for years to come.
+Take your time, run things through your head so you better choose a niche you will love for years to come.